mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

 ### Authors
 Hauke Dose , Jakob S. Møller, Helle K. Iversen , Sadasivan Puthusserypada
 ### Motivation and brief overview (from Abstract)
-- Developing a Deep Learning approach for EEG based MI-BCI system could potentially be used the improve current stroke rehabilitati
+- Developing a Deep Learning approach for EEG based MI-BCI system could potentially be used the improve current stroke rehabilitation strategies.
 ### Previous methods (Intro) & their limitations
 ### Proposed Solution
+-
 ### Discoveries
 ### Discussion/Conclusion (their own limitations & future work)
 ### Reflection on how to adress the limitations of the paper (my ideas )